 Homemade Caesar salad with garlic croutons is absolutely everyone’s favorite.
 And the secret of making a very creamy dressing without the raw egg yolk?
 Japanese mayonnaise.

 Once in a while I post non-Japanese dishes that my family enjoys on Just One Cookbook and today I’m sharing my recipe for refreshing Caesar Salad with Homemade Croutons!

-How To Make Caesar Salad with Homemade Croutons シーザーサラダとクルトンの作り方
+Watch How To Make Caesar Salad with Homemade Croutons シーザーサラダとクルトンの作り方

 Refreshing caesar salad with homemade garlic croutons, great party food and use Japanese mayonnaise for an amazing taste.

 A few weeks ago, I shared a picture of my Tamago Sando (Tamago Salad Sandwich) along with Caesar Salad on my Instagram and Facebook, and many of you pinged me on how I make the Caesar Salad dressing.
 It is probably not the most authentic Caesar Salad recipe you will find, but people that have tried my salad really like it so I’m happy to share my recipe with you.